ShprotOFF/100sp/README.md

 Then we transfer the dump to the container `docker cp dump.sql container_name:/home`

-We enter the DBMS management console of the container `docker exec -it swapon-mariadb-1 mysql -uroot -p VerySecretPWD`
+We enter the DBMS management console of the container `docker exec -it container_name mysql -uroot -p VerySecretPWD`

 Create a database and exit `CREATE DATABASE test;` `exit`

 We go into the container `docker exec -it container_name bash`

-And upload the dump to the created database `mysql -u root -p test < /home/users.sql` `VerySecretPWD`
+And upload the dump to the created database `mysql -u root -p test < /home/dump.sql` `VerySecretPWD`

 __Backups__